polyfy/polylith/doc/commands.md

     poly help deps ARGS:
       ARGS = :project         Help for the project diagram.
              :brick           Help for the brick diagram.
-             :bricks          Help for all bricks diagram.
+             :bricks          Help for the bricks diagram.
              :project :brick  Help for the project/brick diagram.
   Example:
     poly deps